 A good piece of academic work will receive an Academic O. All pupils can achieve Os because teachers reward effort and achievement based on the individual pupil's ability and effort.
 Academic Os are also awarded for music performances and a pupil who is learning three instruments has an advantage over a pupil who doesn't play any instruments because they will receive three times as many points if they practise all three instruments.

 Os can also earn individual pupils' badges.
-100 Os earns a bronze badge, 200 earns a silver badge and 300 earns a gold badge.
+100 Os earns a bronze badge, 200 earns a silver badge, 300 earns a gold badge and 400 earns an (extremely rare) platinum badge.

 Special Mentions